 Our curriculum intent: why we teach what we teach in Religious Education

-• Students will know the story and theological meaning of the Bible, from creation, through fall to redemption and ultimately to restoration.
+- Students will know the story and theological meaning of the Bible, from creation, through fall, and to redemption and restoration.
 We want students to know the influence that this book, and the person of Jesus, have had on Western civilization and its culture, ethics and major thinkers.
-We want students to have a critical understanding of a Christian worldview and the worldviews of others, knowing how belief influences practice and causes people to ask and answer the important questions in life.
+Alongside an understanding of a Christian worldview, we want students to explore and understand other major religious worldviews such as Judaism, Islam, Buddhism, as well as atheistic belief systems, so they can see how belief influences practice and causes people to ask and answer the important questions in life.

 To read our Religious Education philosophical statement please, click here